groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/system-requirements.md

 url: viewer/net/system-requirements
 title: System Requirements
 weight: 3
-description: "GroupDocs.Viewer for .NET system requirements and supported frameworks"
+description: "GroupDocs.Viewer for .NET does not require any external software to be installed such as Microsoft Word, Microsoft Excel or Microsoft PowerPoint for file rendering."
+keywords: file rendering
 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 toc: True